-The University of Birmingham was an early pioneer in Corpus Linguistics and has been at the forefront of this field for over forty years.
+The University of Birmingham is an early pioneer in Corpus Linguistics and has been at the forefront of this field for over forty years.

-As well as our popular PhD programme in English Language and Applied Linguistics, we run an MA in Applied Corpus Linguistics and an MRes in Corpus Linguistics.
+As well as our popular PhD programme in English Language and Applied Linguistics, we run an MRes in Corpus Linguistics.
 Our campus MA programmes in Applied Linguistics and English Language and Applied Linguistics and our distance MA in Applied Linguistics programmes also feature options in corpus linguistics.

 Crucial to Corpus Linguistics at Birmingham is our Centre for Corpus Research.